f0ssel/jekyll-now/_posts/2018-03-11-kubernetes-state-metrics-monitoring-in-stackdriver.md

 # If Tiller is not installed:
 helm init

-# If you are running this on a ephemeral build environment
+# If you are running this on an ephemeral build environment
 # (such as a Jenkins agent) and know Tiller is already installed:
 helm init --client-only
 ```